CamLib/DigitalPreservationPatternLanguage/README.md

 2. Fork this repo, re-write the pattern so it fits how you would describe the situation, and then generate a pull request to suggest the changes.

 We'll consider all serious suggestions seriously.

+There's also a [pattern document template](PatternDocumentTemplate.md) to use based upon James O. Coplein's proposal of what makes a good pattern, to use as a basis for any patterns you may wish to add, too.
+If you want to add to the structure, please add to the comments at the top of the template to explain the reasons why.